 I purchased a new deflect-o® 4″ Supurr Guard® Vent Hood with Pipe & Collar, model #GVHXW4 at Home Depot for $10.97 as shown:

-The unit consists of the preassembled vent and pipe, pipe collar (white plastic ring) and bird guard:
+The new dryer vent consists of the preassembled vent and pipe, pipe collar (white plastic ring) and bird guard:

 Disconnect the Dryer Vent Flexible Duct